wp-plugins/google-maps-easy/readme.txt

 = Step 2: Creating/Editing Markers for the Google Maps by Supsystic =

-1. Click "Add New Marker" button - in the center of the map will appear a marker.
+1. Click "Add New Marker" button - in the center of the google map will appear a marker.
 2. Set the name of marker.
 3. Set the address of the marker by using the address field or fields with marker coordinates.
 Or you can just click on a point on the map.
 4. Click "Save marker" button.